“One who helps build up our landscape is quite sure to become a protector of our landscape.” – Wakelin “Ranger Mac” McNeel

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.” – Robin Wall Kimmerer, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants

-Want to participate in the 10k Conservation Challenge in your own community?
+Want to participate in Conservation in your own community?
 Fantastic!
 Take a look at these videos and handouts below for some ideas on how to get started.
-Fill out the survey, so Upham Woods can count your service towards the 10k Conservation Challenge.

 Backyard BioBlitz: Upham Woods Backyard BioBlitz